bianrui0315/ccr_Anycast/README.md

 We developed a passive method to study IP anycast by utilizing BGP data.
-We proposed a set of BGP-related features to classify anycast and unicast prefixes.
-Using the datasets collected from RouteViews and RIPE RIS, we evaluated the effectiveness of our proposed approach.
-The evaluation results show that our approach achieves high classification accuracy, about 90\% for anycast and 99\% for unicast.
-While further delving into the causes of inaccuracy, we found that remote peering has an unintended impact on anycast routing.
+We proposed a set of BGP-related features to classify anycast/unicast prefixes by using the BGP data (RouteViews and RIPE RIS) and evaluated the effectiveness of our approach by using the active measurement results as a near-ground-truth.
+The results show that our approach achieves high classification accuracy, about 90\% for anycast and 99\% for unicast.
+While further delving into the causes of inaccuracy, we found that remote peering has an unintended impact on anycast routing, due to its invisibility at layer-3, breaking the assumption that the peered autonomous systems are physically close and provide a short path.
 In our study, 19.2\% of anycast prefixes are sensitive to remote peering and around 40\% of such prefixes are further confirmed to be impacted by remote peering via traceroute measurements. [[paper](https://github.com/bianrui0315/ccr_Anycast/blob/master/paper/pdf-sigcomm-ccr19.pdf)]

 ## scripts
 - `construct_datasets.py`: construct datasets for classification